anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-03-Author-ML-Experiments-With-Spark-Notebooks.md

 ![M3](../06-images/module-3-24.png)
 <br><br>

 This JSON is persisted so it can be visualized in Vertex AI pipeline.
-For queryability, we also persist to BigQuery
+For queryability, we also persist to BigQuery.

 ![M3](../06-images/module-3-25.png)
 <br><br>